simrandalal/semantic-book-recommender/README.md

 A powerful content-based book recommendation system that leverages semantic similarity using state-of-the-art language models.
 Instead of relying on keyword matches, it understands the *meaning* of a user query and returns the most relevant books.

+---**How it works:**

+- **Text Embedding**
+  The system uses a transformer-based model from Hugging Face (Sentence Transformers) to convert book descriptions into dense vector representations, capturing their semantic meaning.

+- **Query Vectorization**
+  When a user enters a search query, it is also converted to a vector using the same model, so both books and queries are in the same semantic space.

+- **Similarity Search**
+  The recommender calculates the cosine similarity between the query vector and each book’s description vector.
+Cosine similarity is a mathematical metric that measures the angle between two vectors in a high-dimensional space:
+  - a cosine score close to 1 means they are very similar
+  - a cosine score close to 0 means they are unrelated

+- **Ranking and Recommendation**
+  The system ranks all books by their similarity score to the user query and shows the most relevant recommendations.

+- **Streamlit User Interface**
+  The final results are displayed through an intuitive Streamlit web app, where users can input their queries and immediately see recommendations with book details.

 ---

 ## 🚀 Features